This post may contain affiliate links. Please read my disclosure policy.

 - 1 large egg

-- 1/4 cup heavy cream; plus a little extra for tops
+- 1/4 cup heavy cream, plus a little additional for tops

 - 1/4 cup buttermilk

-- Strawberries raspberries, blueberries (or a mixture of any type of berries you prefer) – about 4 cups
+- 4 cups Strawberries raspberries, blueberries (or a mixture of any type of berries you prefer) – about 4 cups

 - 2 tablespoons sugar